nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

          $ sudo ifconfig enp9s0f0 up 10.0.0.2
       ```

    b.
 Build the `generic_receiver` app with GPUDirect support from the [Rivermax GitHub Repo](https://github.com/NVIDIA/Rivermax).
-Before following the instructions to [build with CUDA-Toolkit support](https://github.com/NVIDIA/Rivermax/blob/master/generic_receiver/README.md#how-to-build), apply the changes to file `generic_receiver/generic_receiver.cpp` in [this PR](https://github.com/NVIDIA/Rivermax/pull/3/files), this was tested on the IGX Orin Developer Kit with Rivermax 1.31.10.
+Before following the instructions to [build with CUDA Toolkit support](https://github.com/NVIDIA/Rivermax/blob/master/generic_receiver/README.md#how-to-build), apply the changes to the file `generic_receiver/generic_receiver.cpp` in [this PR](https://github.com/NVIDIA/Rivermax/pull/3/files).
+This was tested on the NVIDIA IGX Orin Developer Kit with Rivermax 1.31.10.

    c.
 Launch the `generic_receiver` application from the `build` directory: